Blue can be a color, or a state of mind. The sky being blue is miraculous, but the state of feeling blue, not so much.

-There are a few therapists that I’m following that offer excellent guidance, and information, as well as guidance on how to cope and deal with these personality types.
+There are a few therapists that I’m following that offer excellent guidance, and information, as well as therapy on how to cope and deal with these personality types.
 Very informative.

 Physical ailments arise in us when we don’t give proper care to what our mind knows intrinsically is hurting us.